danwing/metadata/draft-rw-flow-metadata.md

 The 'pref-alt-path' metadata may be sent together with the bitrate metadata set to a very low value.

 ~~~~~
+; Indicates whether a flow is to be offloaded to alternate
+; available paths.
 pref-alt-path = true / false
 ~~~~~
 {: #cddl-pref-alt-path title="CDDL Encoding of pref-alt-path"}